dsouzarc/dotfiles/Python/README.md

 ####[Text Phone Plain](https://github.com/dsouzarc/dotfiles/blob/master/Python/TextPhoneP.py)
-Quickly sends a text to myself from the commandline Different from 'Text Phone' in that it has no dependencies, which means the password needs to be entered while the program is run
+Also quickly sends a text to myself from the command line.
+The main difference between this and 'TextPhone.py' is that it has no dependencies (it prompts for password via a secure input formatter)

 Run Instructions (prompts for info):